knative/docs/docs/install/Knative-with-Contour.md

 ### Installing Contour for Knative

-This next step will install both Contour (in the namespace `projectcontour`) and an additional controller in `knative-serving` to bridge the two:
+Contour is installed in the namespace `projectcontour` with an additional controller in `knative-serving` to bridge the two.

+To install Contour, enter the following command:

         kubectl apply --filename https://raw.githubusercontent.com/knative/serving/{{< version >}}/third_party/contour-latest/contour.yaml

-You can then configure Knative Serving to use this integration by adding the following key to the `config-network` config map in `knative-serving`:
+To configure Knative Serving to use Contour, add the following key to the `config-network` config map in `knative-serving`:

 ```yaml